awelllle/inventorySystem/README.md

 - Log purchase receipts<br>

-- Query DB for total sales in a given month<br>
+- Query DB for total sales in a given month (For this endpoint, I went ahead to allow them to query between 2 specific dates)<br>

 - Query DB for complete product list<br>